 DNVR Scale is a perspective view of length scales between the smallest thing possible to largest things measurable.

 How do I use it?

-You could also move directly to an object by clickingtapping on the object, which will quickly bring it into view and show you details about the object.
+ClickingTapping on an object, which will quickly bring it into view, also shows you details about the object.

 There are a few settings available in the Settings menu on the bottom right corner, which you can choose from to make your view as detailed or clutter-free as you like.∗ Be careful with that!
 You might end up toggling menus in the process.
 On a Mac, the ALT key is the safe one while the rest do well with CTRL.

 Every time you scroll, the browser does a recalculation to determine what elevation should be displayed on the screen.
 In essence, it commandeers the process of vertical scrolling to simulate scrolling along the axis normal to the screen.† Unfortunately this means, it cannot run on any version of Internet Explorer.
 Compel your dinosaur friends to upgrade to embrace the awesomeness.

 The images here are not in linear scale at any point in this simulation project, although any two objects in isolation can appear to be in proportion to the real world by co-incidence.